Bira/octopus-carnival/_drafts/wir-mm-4e-medusa.md

 The longsword attacks trigger a secondary attack against Fortitude on a hit, dealing ongoing 10 poison damage and slowing (save ends both).
-The arrows automatically inflict the ongoing damage (save ends).
+The arrows automatically inflict the ongoing damage if they hit (save ends).

 As elites, warriors can use a standard action to make two sword attacks, and those deal extra damage against a dazed target.
 Their source of daze effects is